D. J. Peterson: Professional wrestling career

-Peterson returned to the AWA full-time in early 1990 teaming with Brad Rheingans against the Texas Hangmen at SuperClash IV on April 8, 1990 and later to pursue then AWA World Champion Mr. Saito.
-When Larry Zbyszko regained the title, Peterson was granted title shots although he failed to unseat the World Champion.
-Shortly thereafter, he formed a tag team with The Trooper which captured the AWA World Tag Team Titles from The Destruction Crew on August 11, 1990.
-Defending the titles during the rest of the year, Peterson and Trooper would turn out to be the last AWA World Tag Team Champions.
-In January 1991, Pro Wrestling Illustrated and its sister publications withdrew recognition of the AWA's World Championship status but continued to recognize Trooper and Peterson as incumbent "AWA Tag Team Champions" until the promotion finally closed later that year.
+Peterson returned to the AWA full-time in February 1990.
+At SuperClash IV on April 8, he teamed with Brad Rheingans in a losing effort against the Texas Hangmen.
+Shortly thereafter, he formed a tag team with The Trooper, defeating The Destruction Crew (Mike Enos and Wayne Bloom) on August 11 to win the AWA World Tag Team Championship.
+In January 1991, Pro Wrestling Illustrated and its sister publications withdrew recognition of the AWA's World Championship status, but continued to recognize Trooper and Peterson as incumbent "AWA Tag Team Champions" until the promotion finally closed later that year.
+His last known wrestling appearance was for the debut show of Piledriver Promotions on December 28 of that year, teaming with Steve Ray in a loss to John Tatum and Rod Price.